How Dummy Tickets Work for Visa Applications in 2025

 In most cases, dummy tickets stay valid for 24 to 72 hours.
 That means the airline system holds the booking during this window, and you can usually verify it using the booking reference (PNR) online.
 After that, if you haven’t converted it into a fully paid ticket, the reservation automatically expires.

 Some providers offer dummy tickets that are valid for up to 7 days or even 2–3 weeks, especially for travelers who book farther in advance or need more flexibility.
 These longer holds are typically available through back-end travel systems (like GDS) and may include extra fees.
+For US B1 visas, where processing can take 4-6 weeks, opting for a 14-day hold ensures your proof remains active throughout.

 Timing is the key to a smooth visa application process.
 You don’t want your dummy hotel booking or air ticket to expire before your visa interview or embassy submission date.
 Always book your ticket a day or two before your appointment—not too early, and not at the last minute either.
 If you’re not sure, choose a provider that offers extensions or free modifications.
+Learn more here about extending validity.

 Also, keep in mind that dummy tickets with next-day or same-day departure dates usually have the shortest validity windows.
 The closer the departure, the shorter the hold time.
+In one example, a UAE resident applying for a French Schengen visa booked a 48-hour dummy on Etihad, timed perfectly for their Tuesday interview, avoiding any last-minute reissues.

 So, always check with the provider before you book.
 Ask how long your reservation will stay active, and confirm that it covers the dates you need.
 That one step can save you from rebooking or scrambling before your appointment.